Showing all 31 results

 Basil, Italian Mountain Sweet (Organic)$3.50–$20.00

 A strain of Italian sweet basil that is more cool weather resistant than other basil.
 From the mountains of Northern Italy via the seed company Seeds Trust, formally located in Montana.
-They report that it grows better than other basil in Montana & we find it to be a great producer outdoors in Oregon as well.
-The sweet rich flavor is similar to other Genovese types of basil & it is perfect for pesto & Caprese salad.
+They report that it grows better than other basil in Montana and we find it to be a great producer outdoors in Oregon as well.
+The sweet rich flavor is similar to other Genovese types of basil and it is perfect for pesto and Caprese salad.
 Slow to bolt but not too slow to make seed.
-With its prolific flowers, that the bees go crazy for, the plants can be pulled to ripen seed after some of the seed capsules turn brown.
+Prolific flowers that the bees go crazy over.

 Basil, Thai Lemon (Organic)$3.50–$20.00